 Severance.
-Each of our NEOs other than Mr. Wiberg is entitled to receive severance payments under certain circumstances in the event that their employment is terminated.
+Each of our NEOs that is subject to an employment agreement is entitled to receive severance payments under certain circumstances in the event that their employment is terminated.
 These circumstances and payments are described below under "Potential Payments Upon Termination or Change of Control."
-Our Compensation Committee believes that these severance payments were an important factor in attracting the NEOs to join us when our Company internalized in 2007 and are an important factor in retaining our NEOs.
+Our Compensation Committee believes that these severance payments were an important factor in attracting the NEOs to join our Company in 2007 and are an important factor in retaining our NEOs.
 The agreements with our NEOs do not provide for tax "gross ups" in the event such payments are made.

-Elements of 2014 Executive Compensation
+Elements of 2015 Executive Compensation

-Base salaries and target short-term cash incentive compensation (expressed as a percentage of their base salary) for the NEOs for 2014 were as follows:
+Base salaries and target short-term cash incentive compensation (expressed as a percentage of their base salary) for the NEOs for 2015 were as follows: